-2 Final Rule determination
+2 Draft Rule Determination

-2.1 Commission's determination
+2.1 Commission's draft determination

-In accordance with section 102 of the NEL, the Commission has made this final Rule determination in relation to the Rule proposed by the Proponent.
-In accordance with sections 91A and 103 of the NEL, the Commission has determined not to make the Rule proposed by the Proponent and instead to make a more preferable Rule.11
+In accordance with section 99 of the NEL the Commission has made this draft Rule determination in relation to the Rule proposed by the Reliability Panel.

-This more preferable Rule incorporates many of the features proposed in the Rule change request, in particular the introduction of a mechanism to index the MPC and CPT.
-However the more preferable Rule makes use of the Consumer Price Index (CPI), rather than the Stage 2 PPI, for this purpose.
+The Commission has determined that it should not make the proposed Rule and that it should instead make a more preferable Rule.10 This more preferable Rule incorporates many of the features proposed in the Rule change request, in particular the introduction of a mechanism to index the MPC and CPT.

+However, the more preferable Rule makes use of the Consumer Price Index (CPI), rather than the Stage 2 PPI, for this purpose.
 It also does not adopt the Proponent's proposal for an annual review of the appropriateness of indexation.
 Instead, the more preferable Rule includes a requirement for a four-yearly comprehensive review of the Reliability Standard and Reliability Settings, including indexation, to be undertaken by the Reliability Panel.
-This will replace the current biennial review process.
+This would replace the current biennial review process.

-The Commission's reasons for making this final Rule determination are set out in section 3.1.
+The Commission's reasons for making this draft Rule determination are set out in section 3.1.